-Whoever the Lusatians were, once the Roman armies had reached Iberian peninsula, they had no choice but to migrate towards the east, as only the ocean was lying to the west.
-We do know that Rome had many brutal campaigns against them.
+Whoever the Lusatians were, once the Roman armies arrived on the Iberian peninsula, they had no choice but to migrate towards the east.
+To the west, there was only the ocean.
+Indeed, Rome had many brutal campaigns against them.
 In the words of Strabo:

 “The country north of the Tagus, Lusitania, is the greatest of the Iberian nations, and is the nation against which the Romans waged war for the longest times.“

-Once the Roman empire had crumbled, France has been ruled by Merovingians.
-This dynasty, that some authors relate to the Slavic tribe of Moravichi (neighbors of Lusatian Sorbs and Lutici) didn’t have serious hostilities with Polabian Slavs.
-In Frankish annals we see that Merovingians considered themselves “Sicambrians”, a mysterious word which many historians have connected with the tribe of Cimbri, whose origins are presumably Germanic, even though there is no firm evidence for such claims.
+Once the Roman Empire crumbled, Merovingians took control of France.
+Some authors relate this dynasty to the Slavic tribe of Moravichi (neighbors of Lusatian Sorbs and Lutici) Interestingly, in those days there weren’t serious hostilities between Franks and Polabian Slavs.
+Merovingians considered themselves “Sicambrians”.
+Historians connect these Sicambri with Cimbri.
+As usual, their origins are presumably Germanic, even though there is no firm evidence for such claims.
 However, Diodorus Siculus wrote in the 1st century BC:

 “Those who are called Lusitanians are the bravest of all Cimbri“

 The reign of Merovingians was a surprisingly short one, and their dynasty was replaced by that of Charlemagne – “the father of Europe”, a man who will reshape forever the borders of the old continent, and restore once again the power of Rome.
 He will expand his territory even beyond the river Elbe to the East and as far as Serbs of the Balkans to the south.